Gas Auger Overview

 If you only have a few postholes to dig, don’t bother reading this story.
 Just rent, borrow or buy the three hand tools shown below and get to work.
 By the time you run to the rental store and round up a buddy to run the other end of the machine, you’ll have a few holes dug already and save the one-day $60-plus auger rental fee.
 But if you have more than five deep, 12-in.-wide deck footings or a whole fence’s worth of postholes to punch, augers can make short work of an otherwise miserable job.

 Operating a power auger calls for eye and hearing protection, as well as gloves and sturdy boots.
-But the biggest hazard by far is posed by underground power and gas lines.
+But the biggest hazard when using a post hole auger by far is posed by underground power and gas lines.
 To prevent that danger as well as the nuisance of severed television cable and telephone lines, simply call the utility companies to have underground lines marked before you dig.
 They’ll come out, usually within 24 hours, to mark underground utility lines (Photo 1) so you can safely miss them.

 Before you begin, also call a building inspector to determine necessary posthole depths for your project and to find out if you need a building permit.
 They’re generally required for fences and decks.